PrincipleZheng/CE-Bench/Readme.md

 Usage:
 cd mscn && python3 train.py --queries 100000 --epochs 100 job-light

+Reference:
+[learnedcadinalities](https://github.com/andreaskipf/learnedcardinalities) for the mscn model architechture and training.

 ## Acknowledgments

 Special thanks to the contributors of [AreCELearnedYet](https://github.com/sfu-db/AreCELearnedYet) for their work that inspired and informed this project.